shakacode/cypress-on-rails/README.md

 # by default installs only cypress
 bin/rails g cypress_on_rails:install

-# if you have/want a different cypress folder (default is cypress)
+# if you have/want a different cypress folder (default is e2e)
-bin/rails g cypress_on_rails:install --cypress_folder=spec/cypress
+bin/rails g cypress_on_rails:install --install_folder=spec/cypress

-# to install both cypress and playwright
+# to install playwright instead of cypress
-bin/rails g cypress_on_rails:install --install_cypress --install_playwright --playwright_folder=playwright

-# to change where the Ruby files reside (default is e2e)
-bin/rails g cypress_on_rails:install --install_folder=test/e2e
+bin/rails g cypress_on_rails:install --framework playwright

 # if you target the Rails server with a path prefix to your URL
 bin/rails g cypress_on_rails:install --api_prefix=/api

-# if you want to install cypress with npm
+# if you want to install with npm instead
 bin/rails g cypress_on_rails:install --install_with=npm

 # if you already have cypress installed globally
-bin/rails g cypress_on_rails:install --no-install-cypress
+bin/rails g cypress_on_rails:install --install_with=echo

 # to update the generated files run
-bin/rails g cypress_on_rails:update
+bin/rails g cypress_on_rails:install --install_with=echo
 ```

 The generator modifies/adds the following files/directory in your application:
 * `config/initializers/cypress_on_rails.rb` used to configure Cypress on Rails
-* `spec/cypress/e2e/` contains your cypress tests
+* `e2e/cypress/integration/` contains your cypress tests
-* `spec/playwright/e2e/` contains your playwright tests
-* `spec/cypress/support/on-rails.js` contains Cypress on Rails support code
+* `e2e/cypress/support/on-rails.js` contains Cypress on Rails support code
-* `spec/playwright/support/on-rails.js` contains Playwright on Rails support code
+* `e2e/cypress/e2e_helper.rb` contains helper code to require libraries like factory_bot
-* `spec/e2e/app_commands/scenarios/` contains your Cypress on Rails scenario definitions
+* `e2e/cypress/app_commands/` contains your scenario definitions
+* `e2e/playwright/e2e/` contains your playwright tests
-* `spec/e2e/cypress_helper.rb` contains helper code for Cypress on Rails app commands
+* `e2e/playwright/support/on-rails.js` contains Playwright on Rails support code

-If you are not using `database_cleaner` look at `spec/e2e/app_commands/clean.rb`.
+If you are not using `database_cleaner` look at `e2e/cypress/app_commands/clean.rb`.
-If you are not using `factory_bot` look at `spec/e2e/app_commands/factory_bot.rb`.
+If you are not using `factory_bot` look at `e2e/cypress/app_commands/factory_bot.rb`.

 Now you can create scenarios and commands that are plain Ruby files that get loaded through middleware, the ruby sky is your limit.

 ### Update your database.yml

-When running `cypress test` or `playwright test` on your local computer it's recommended to start your server in development mode so that changes you
+When writing and running tests on your local computer it's recommended to start your server in development mode so that changes you
-make are picked up without having to restart the server.
+make are picked up without having to restart your local server.
 It's recommended you update your `database.yml` to check if the `CYPRESS` environment variable is set and switch it to the test database
 otherwise cypress will keep clearing your development database.